IN THE EVENT OF INCLEMENT WEATHER – SUPERINTENDENT'S MESSAGE

 I would like to remind you about procedures for weather-related school cancellations along with the reasons that such decisions are made.

-To provide ample notice to our students and their families, we will continue to utilize the One Call Now automated telephone system to make cancellation and delayed opening announcements.
-In addition, school cancellations and delayed openings will be announced on the following television stations: Channel 4, Channel 5, Channel 7 and Channel 25 (Fox TV).
-My goal is always to try to do this as early in the morning as possible, usually between 5:30 and 6:00 a.m.
-An announcement will also be added to the District's webpage, www.auburn.k12.ma.us.
+To provide ample notice to our students and their families, we will continue to utilize the One Call Now automated telephone system to make cancellation, delayed opening or early release announcements.
+In addition, the same will be announced on the following television stations: Channel 4, Channel 5, Channel 7, Channel 25 (Fox TV) and NECN.
+My goal is always to try to do this as early in the morning as possible usually by 5:30 a.m.
+An announcement will also be added to the District's webpage, www.auburn.k12.ma.us, Facebook page and announced via Twitter.

 My decision to close school or delay its opening comes only after serious and careful consideration.
 Several factors are contemplated in this decision-making process:

-I also consult other local superintendents and share information with them when making my decision.
+- I also consult with other local superintendents and share information with them when making my decision.

 In closing, please know that every decision I make as Superintendent of the Auburn Public Schools is based on what I believe is in the best interest of our students.
 My decision to close or delay school is made with the utmost care as student safety is absolutely paramount.